wkmp26/fec-discovery/first-draft.md

 ##### A (Better) Baseline

 Noting that my model was showing pretty decent metrics, I decided to make the baseline more competitive and harder to beat.
 Incumbents tend to win their races, so I built a model that simply said, "If they are an incumbent, then they will win."
 Surprisingly, this model performed on par with, if not better than, my campaign finance model.
-Arguably, this baseline has a bit of an advantage given that it has explicit and helpful candidate data, whereas the finance model simply has contribution.
+Arguably, this baseline has a bit of an advantage given that it has explicit and helpful candidate data, whereas the finance model simply has contributions.
 However, I was interested in whether the model was able to pick up on this signal, leading me to build another classifier.

 #### Incumbent Classifier